 This review of Alter Ego: The Other Me by Author David Terruso, Illustrations Nick DeStefano has been adapted from several previous posts.
-This post contains reviews and summaries for volumes 1 and 2, plus a spoiler free review for Origins.
+This post contains reviews and summaries for volumes 1 and 2, plus a spoiler free review for Origins parts 1 and 2.
 First is the spoiler free reviews followed by the spoiler full reviews and summaries.

-Many thanks to author David Terruso for providing me with a copy of Alter Ego in order to write these honest reviews.
+Many thanks to author David Terruso for providing me with a copies of the Alter Ego books in order to write these honest reviews.

 in order to keep me up to my ears in books please consider using the following amazon affiliate links to purchase these products. it’s at no extra cost to you and would really help me out, thank you and happy reading!